Career Advice

 An alliance is an agreement you have with a trusted colleague in which you both agree to be the other's "wingman" and bring truths about your qualities and accomplishments to your superiors.
 It's important this is a confidential agreement and that they are trustworthy.
 But when it works, it's powerful because a third-party endorsement of your qualities and accomplishments can be very effective and make you stand out.

 Agree on accountability with your wingman.
-You must both report to each other when you had the chance to subtly talk about each other's good qualities to the boss.
+You must both report to each other when you have the chance to subtly talk about each other's good qualities to the boss.

 Agree to be honest about each other's qualities and accomplishments.
 Over-embellishing as a wingman will create suspicion and mistrust in your boss.